Muhammed-Rajab/file-boy/README.md

 # file-boy

-**file-boy** is a no-BS encryption/decryption CLI, made with 💖.
+**file-boy** is a no-BS encryption/decryption CLI, made with golang.
 It allows you to encrypt and decrypt files or entire directories with ease.

 ## Table of Contents